Shehu-Muhammad/Static-Site-Generator/content/blog/majesty/index.md

 ### The _Struggle_ of Good vs. Evil

-At its heart, <i>The Lord of the Rings</i> is a timeless narrative of the perennial struggle between light and darkness, a theme that resonates deeply with the human experience.
+At its heart, _The Lord of the Rings_ is a timeless narrative of the perennial struggle between light and darkness, a theme that resonates deeply with the human experience.
 The saga explores:

 - The resilience of the human (and hobbit) spirit in the face of overwhelming odds
 - The corrupting influence of power, epitomized by the One Ring